MonCore/moncore/docs/public/02-system-architecture.md

 - Audited
 - Reconciled back into the ledger

-Providers can be replaced without changing:
+Providers may be integrated or changed without modifying:

 - Ledger model
 - Compliance model